VSpaceCode/vspacecode.github.io/docs/troubleshooting.md

 The default VSpaceCode configuration overrides `,` as a shortcut for the [major mode](./major-mode.md);
 therefore, the key `,` cannot get back to the previous match after a find `f{character}` with Vim.

-In order to remove this major mode shortcut, remove the all of instances of vim key remapping in `settings.json`:
+In order to remove this major mode shortcut, remove all vim key remappings in `settings.json`:

 ```json title="settings.json"
 {